centreon/centreon-documentation/versioned_docs/version-24.04/upgrade/centreon-ha/upgrade-from-22-10.md

 </TabItem>
 </Tabs>

-## Resuming cluster resource management
+## Resuming the cluster resources management

 Now that the update is finished, the resources can be managed again: